What to Know About the Deadly Amtrak Crash in South Carolina

 An Amtrak train collided with a CSX freight train in South Carolina early Sunday morning, the second crash to have happened within the past week.

 The collision happened in Cayce, South Carolina.
-Two people were killed and dozens were injured, according to the Associated Press.
+Two Amtrak personnel were killed and dozens were injured, according to the Associated Press.
 The train was en route from New York to Miami; Amtrak said eight crew members and 139 passengers were on board.
 All passengers have been removed from the train.

 Here’s what we know so far.